-The field experiments were conducted in 2023 and 2024 cropping seasons in the upland of the experimental site of Crop protection Department, School of Agriculture and Food Science, Njala University, Njala, Sierra Leone to evaluate the effects of cultivation technologies (organic and inorganic pests mamagenet) on insect pests, weeds and the production and productivity of cucumber.
+The field experiments were conducted in 2023 and 2024 cropping seasons in the upland of the experimental site of Crop protection Department, School of Agriculture and Food Science, Njala University, Njala, Sierra Leone to evaluate the effectof cultivation technologies (organic and inorganic pests mamagement) on insect pests, weeds and the production and productivity of cucumber.
 Njala University, Njala Campus is located at about one hundred and fourteen miles (114) from the Capital city, Freetown or Southern Sierra Leone at approximately 7 miles off the Bo-Freetown highway.

 Njala University, Njala Campus experiences a distinct dry and wet season because of the denial nature of the area.
 The rainy season starts from April to November and the dry season starts from October to May.
 The mean monthly air temperature ranges from 210C to 230C for a greater part of the day and night especially during the rainy season.
 Predominantly, the land scape of Njala University, Njala Campus is covered with secondary bush and consists of well-balanced mixture of sand, clay, and humus.
 The site to be specific was densely covered with elephant grass, spear grass and sedges.
-The land is relatively close to the swamp and the bio-factory of the Crop Protect department.
+The land is relatively close to the swamp and the bio-factory of the Crop Protection department.
 The soil of the experimental site belongs to the Njala University, Njala Campus soil series (orthxic-palehumult).
 Prior to conducting the experiments, soil samples were collected at a 20 cm depth using a soil auger at different points within the site to assess physical and chemical parameters (Table 1).
 From the soil analysis, it was revealed that the nitrogen levels were considerably low compared to phosphorus and potassium.
-The soil of the experimental sites was ,generally low in moisture, low nutrient status and highly acidic in both 2023 and 2024 which are below the optimum pH of 6.5
+The soil of the experimental sites was generally low in moisture, low nutrient status and highly acidic in both 2023 and 2024 which are below the optimum pH of 6.5

 Table 1.
 Physico-chemical properties of soil sample of the experimental site for 2023 and 2024 cropping season